kajedot/loxone-pythonized/README.md

 ## What does this program do?
 1. Establishing connection to the Loxone Miniserver using WebSockets
-2. Authenticating with the user account
+2. Authenticating with the user credentials using hashing method provided by a server
-3. Sending commands that are added to the queue in the `Controller.py` file.
+3. Sending AES encrypted commands.
+They can be added to the queue, and then send while invoking the Miniserver module (see example in the Controller.py file).

 Communication is made using the flow described by the document provided by the Loxone Company: [COMMUNICATING WITH THE LOXONE MINISERVER](https://www.loxone.com/dede/wp-content/uploads/sites/2/2022/06/1300_Communicating-with-the-Miniserver.pdf#h.59u218wukskj) (version 13.0)